m-audio91/CommonUtils/README.md

 just create your controls after you've called create constructor and set parent and owner of your newly created controls to TModalEditor instance.
 the layout is top to bottom so the creation order matters.
 also see uTimeCodeEdit for an example of a descendant class.

+## uNumEditFloat.pas
+A simple dialog form to edit a float number.

 ## uTimeCode.pas
 A TimeCode and TimeCode List parser.